napframework/nap-docs/app/manual/01_gettingstarted.md

 ### Configure Transform Component {#cube_transform_component}

 Select the `CubeTransformComponent` in the resource panel and change the `UniformScale` in the inspector panel to 4.0.
-This makes the box 4x as large.
+This makes the box 4 times as large.

 ### Configure Rotate Component

 Select the `CubeRotateComponent` in the resource panel.
 Expand the `Axis` property in the inspector panel and change it to `0 1 0`.
-Next change the `Speed` property to `0.1`.
+Next change the `Speed` to `0.1`.
 This tells the component to rotate the cube 360 degrees over the Y-axis in 10 seconds.

 ### Configure Render Component {#cube_render_component}

 We need to tell the component which mesh to render using what material.

-Select the `CubeRenderComponent` in the resource panel.
-Create a link to the cube mesh by clicking on the (rings) icon to the right of the `Mesh` property.
-Select the `CubeMesh` in the popup.

-Expand the `MaterialInstance` item in the inspector panel and create a link to the cube material by clicking on the icon to the right of the `Material` property.
-Select the `CubeMaterial` in the popup.
+Select the `CubeRenderComponent`.
+In the inspector panel click on the icon next to `Mesh` and select the `CubeMesh` in the popup.
+Continue by expanding the `MaterialInstance` item.
+Click on the icon next to `Material` and select the `CubeMaterial` in the popup.

 ![](@ref content/gs_configure_cubecomponents.gif)